-Need a super fast external SSD that has tons of space?
+Need a super-fast external SSD that has tons of space?
 Want the best drive money can buy?
 Then VectoTech Rapid is made just for you.
-It features data transfer speeds of up to 450MB/s and have 4TB of SSD capacity.
+It features data transfer speeds of up to 450MB/s and has 4TB of SSD capacity.
 That’s huge.
 With this drive you will be able to manage the largest media files and edit them with no problems, just make sure your PC system is also very capable.

-SanDisk Extreme 500 is quite small yet very durable external solid state drive.
+SanDisk Extreme 500 is quite small, yet it is a very durable external solid state drive.
 We will recommend getting 1TB version if you want to edit files on this thing.
 It may not offer as high data transfer speeds as Samsung T3 and VectoTech Rapid does, but it’s very fast and isn’t as expensive as those two competitors.

 Ok, you need tons of space but don’t want to pay 200$+ for an external SSD.
 What now?
 The best choice is Seagate Backup Plus Fast.
 It features a mechanical drive that has a capacity of up to 4TB, and it’s pretty fast for an external HDD.
-The main feature is that it can combine capacity with decent performance in a good price range.
+The main feature is that it can combine capacity with decent performance at a good cost.

 If you are serious about video editing, then you should probably look at external SSD like VectoTech Rapid and Samsung T5.
 These drives are super fast and offer capacities of up to 2TB for Samsung and 4TB for VectoTech Rapid.
-A higher capacity external SSD you can afford -the better.
-But if you really need tons of space and can’t pay so high price tag, consider Seagate Backup Plus Fast.
+The higher capacity external SSD you can afford -the better.
+But if you really need tons of space and can’t pay such a high cost, consider the Seagate Backup Plus Fast.
 This external hard drive has 4TB of capacity, and it offers very high data transfer speeds for a mechanical drive.

 In the end, it all depends on how serious you are with video editing.
-If you spend a lot of your time editing videos, you should get a proper SSD external hard drive with at least 1TB of storage capacity.
+If you spend a lot of your time editing videos, you should get one of the best SSD external hard drives for video editing with at least 1TB of storage capacity.